Jones College

 Basic electrical diagnosis and repair techniques including basic circuit theory, safety and grounding essentials, wiring systems, circuitry, and electrical troubleshooting.
 Three semester credit hours: one hour lecture and six hours lab.

 Basic principles, operation, maintenance, and repair of heating, ventilation, air conditioning, in residential and light commercial buildings.
-Five semester credit hours: One (1) hours lecture and four (4) hours lab.
+Five semester credit hours: two hours lecture and eight hours lab.

 CRM 1713 – Special Problems in Welding